tannerhelland/PhotoDemon/README.md

-# PhotoDemon 6.6 beta 1
+# PhotoDemon 6.6

 ![PhotoDemon Screenshot] (http://photodemon.org/images/PD_66_b1.jpg)

 ### PhotoDemon is a portable photo editor focused on performance and usability.

 It provides a comprehensive selection of photo editing tools in an 8 MB download.
-It runs on any Windows machine (XP through Win 10) and *does not* require installation.
+It runs on any Windows machine (XP through Win 10 TP) and *does not* require installation.
 It can easily be run from a USB stick or SD card.
 Translations are currently provided for English and eight other languages.

 PhotoDemon is completely open-source and available under a permissive BSD license.
 Outside contributions from coders, designers, translators, and enthusiasts are always welcome.